-Americans working in foreign countries are often able to set money aside in an IRA, but some technical rules call for close scrutiny to make sure that their savings achieve the maximum tax savings.
-In particular, the foreign earned income exclusion coordinates with the rules for IRA eligibility, and this creates a very narrow range of options for Americans who are living and working abroad.
+Some Americans working in foreign countries are able to set money aside in individual retirement accounts or IRAs, but technical rules call for close scrutiny to make sure their savings achieve the best tax result.
+The foreign earned income exclusion coordinates with the rules for IRA eligibility, and this creates a very narrow range of options for Americans who are living and working abroad.

-Any income that is excluded from income taxes as a result of either of these two tax breaks is considered income that cannot be contributed to an individual retirement account.
-Any income that is not excluded from the tax can potentially be contributed to an IRA, however.
+Any income that's excluded from taxation as a result of either of these two tax breaks can't be contributed to an individual retirement account.
+Income that's not excluded from income tax can potentially be contributed to an IRA, however.

-For Roth IRA purposes, a taxpayer's adjusted gross income is modified to add back any foreign earned income exclusion and/or foreign housing exclusion that he may have claimed.
+A taxpayer's AGI is modified to add back any foreign earned income exclusion and/or foreign housing exclusion that they might have claimed.
 This creates a very narrow range of income possibilities for funding a Roth IRA if you live and work abroad.
-A single filer claiming the full $102,100 foreign earned income exclusion would have to have foreign wages over $102,100 and modified adjusted gross income not more than $133, 000 to be eligible to contribute some funds to a Roth IRA, and this is a somewhat narrow range.

 Consider Using the Foreign Tax Credit Instead